I do most of my photo editing via Picasa by Google. It’s free and easy to use.

 Under the pen/green box tab (fourth across) there’s a range of fun features to use.
 My favourite is the HRD-ish because it brings out the colour, detail and the depth of the photo.
 However, I like my photos to still have that natural look so I apply it very subtlety.
 The first step is to click on the HRD-ish button under the tab fourth tab.

-Then move the strength bar right back to the left so the change is barely noticeable.
+Then move the Strength and Radius bar right back to the left so the change is barely noticeable.

-Most of my photos are a little too dark so I lighten them a fraction.
-So the next step in this process is to select the light tab (second tab) and adjust the fill light tab, just slightly.
+Many of my photos are a little too dark so I lighten them a fraction.
+So the next step in this process is to select the light tab (second tab) and adjust the fill light tab, just very slightly.

 Step 4 (optional)